 - 85 g maple syrup

-- 70 g sunflower seed butter or any nut butter if preferred
+- 70 g nut butter or use sunflower seed butter to make it nut free

 - 100 g goji berries or other dried fruit

-Line a 20 x 30cm baking tin with greaseproof paper and set aside.
+- Line a 20 x 30cm baking tin with baking paper and set aside.

-Transfer to a mixing bowl and add 135g oats and 125g seeds.
+- Transfer to a mixing bowl and add 135g oats and 125g seeds.
 Also add a tablespoon of flaxseed if using.
 Mix well.

-Transfer everything to your prepared tin and smooth the top.
-I find the best way to do this is to place a sheet of greaseproof paper over the top and use a mug or glass to roll over the top.
+- Transfer everything to your prepared tin and smooth the top.
+I find the best way to do this is to place a sheet of baking paper over the top and use a mug or glass to roll over the top.

 - Place in the fridge for at least an hour until firm.